hart-mi-NU/distributedSystems_ecommerce/src/order/README.md

 # Order Service
  - Order service is used to place orders for the current user once the user has added the required products in the shopping cart.
+ - For the order service, we have a central coordinator for this project.
+All the clients of the order service connect with this central coordinator to have their requests processed.
+Once the coordinator gets the request it sends it to all the replicas(5 in our case) using Paxos.

 ## How to run order service?
    - Compile the order coordinator `javac order/CoordinatorStarter.java`